htcondor/htcondor/docs/users-manual/dagman-applications.rst

 :index:`DAG status in a job ClassAd<single: DAG status in a job ClassAd; DAGMan>`

 The *condor_dagman* job places information about the status of the DAG into its own job ClassAd.
-The attributes are fully described at section `A.2 <JobClassAdAttributes.html#x170-1234000A.2>`__.
+The attributes are fully described in :doc:`/classad-attributes/job-classad-attributes`.
 The attributes are

 -  ``DAG_NodesTotal``
 -  ``DAG_NodesDone``